cablelabs/snaps-boot/doc/source/install/install.md

 State should be active running.

-Manually verify apache2 service is running or not, using below given
+Manually verify apache2 service is running or not, using the given command below:
-command:

 ```
 sudo systemctl status apache2